esphome/esphome-docs/components/text_sensor/modbus_controller.rst

   custom data must contain all required bytes including the modbus device address.
 The crc is automatically calculated and appended to the command.
   See :ref:`modbus_custom_data` how to use ``custom_command``
 - **lambda** (*Optional*, :ref:`lambda <config-lambda>`):
-  Lambda to be evaluated every update interval to get the new value of the sensor
+  Lambda to be evaluated every update interval to get the new value of the sensor.
+It is called after the encoding according to **raw_encode**.
 - **offset**: (*Optional*, int): not required in most cases offset from start address in bytes.
 If more than one register is read a modbus read registers command this value is used to find the start of this datapoint relative to start address.
 The component calculates the size of the range based on offset and size of the value type
 - All options from :ref:`Text Sensor <config-text_sensor>`.